kevinolega/callcentertrainingtips/_posts/2019-06-26-interview.md

 - How to take care of questions that you don't know the answers to.
 - How to answer random call center interview questions.
 - How to solve problems in call center interviews.
-- How to answer sales related call center interview questions
+- How to answer sales-related call center interview questions
 - How to prepare for the unknown call center interview questions.
 - My answer to the question: If you were a kind of car, what kind of car are you?